skfrost19/Clipboard-App/README.md

-# Clipboard App - Release Branch
+# Clipboard App - Package Branch

 ## Steps to build a package :-